Mark Robinson (English politician)

-Mark Noel Foster Robinson (born 26 December 1946) is a former Conservative Party politician in the United Kingdom.
+Mark Noel Foster Robinson (born 26 December 1946) is a retired Conservative Party politician in the United Kingdom.

 Early life and family

 Born in Bristol to John Foster Robinson, CBE, TD, and Margaret, née Paterson, Robinson's father was High Sheriff of Avon in 1975.
 John Robinson's family ran ES&A Robinson, the paper and packaging conglomerate that later became Dickinson Robinson Group.
-Apart from paper, the Robinsons were famous for cricket: Robinson's grandfather, Sir Foster Robinson, was captain of Gloucestershire; other members of the family played for, and captained, Gloucestershire.
+Apart from paper, the Robinsons were famous for cricket.
+Robinson's grandfather, Sir Foster Robinson, was captain of Gloucestershire; other members of the family played for, and captained, Gloucestershire.
 Robinson was educated at Harrow and Christ Church, Oxford, where he read Modern History.

 UN and Commonwealth

 Robinson spent six years at the United Nations: at the UN Relief Operation to Bangladesh; in the Office of the Under-Secretary General; and in the Office of the Secretary General, Kurt Waldheim.
 From 1977 to 1983 he was assistant director in the Office of the Commonwealth Secretary-General, who was then Sir Shridath Ramphal.

 He is currently: Chairman of the Commonwealth Organisations' Committee on Zimbabwe; the UK Chairman of the Commonwealth Consortium for Education; a Council Member of the Winston Churchill Memorial Trust; Hon.
 Treasurer of the Commonwealth Round Table: the Commonwealth Journal of International Affairs; and a Trustee of Concordia UK.